CANADA FX DEBT-C$ strengthens to an 11-day high as oil rallies

 The implied probability of a Bank of Canada interest rate

-cut this year has dropped to 14 percent from more than 50
+cut this year has dropped to 10 percent from 20 percent before

 The currency's weakest level of the session was C$1.3015,